DEVELOPMENTAL EDUCATION PLAN

 iii) 2020-2021: At least 75% of the institution’s non-exempt students must be enrolled by subject area in co-requisite models.

 b) The following Navarro College students are exempt by subject area from this requirement:

 i) Students assessed at ABE diagnostic levels 1-4 on the TSI Assessment;

 iv) Students enrolled in degree plans not requiring freshman level academic mathematics courses;

-v) Students who meet one or more of the exemptions outlined in Texas Administrative Code (TAC) §4.54 (relating to exemptions, exceptions, and waivers).
+v) Students who meet one or more of the exemptions outlined in TAC §4.54 (relating to exemptions, exceptions, and waivers).

 c) For Navarro College students enrolled in a co-requisite model who fail to satisfactorily complete the freshman-level course, Navarro College must:

 i) Offer the student a range of competency-based education programs to assist the student in becoming ready to perform freshman-level academic course work in the applicable subject area.

 ii) Review the plan developed for students under this section and, if necessary, work with the students to revise this plan.